White paper

 Ultrasonic velocity measurement of concrete

 The ultrasonic velocity of the concrete is an indirect measurement of strength of the concrete.
-For a good quality concrete, the pressure wave velocity should be in the range 3500 – 4500 m/s.
-However, the ultrasonic velocity of concrete depends upon the aggerate sizes, amount of rebars and concrete mix ratio (cement, water, air, aggregates).
-The ten different concrete specimens at Elop’s premises were used for velocity measurement with four different instruments (Impact echo, UPV, Ultrasound
+For a good quality concrete, the pressure wave velocity should be in the range 3500 - 4500 m/s.
+However, the ultrasonic velocity of concrete depends upon the aggregate sizes, amount of rebars and concrete mix ratio.

 Comparison of Elop Insight scan images with Ultrasound tomography

-Concrete specimen S-18-1-4 has a delamination of area 20 cm x 60 cm at 15 cm from the top surface.
-The gap between the two concrete blocks is in mm range.
-D-scan images of the concrete specimen for the central slice obtained from Elop Insight is shown in the left figure.
-The figure to the right is the slice obtained using Ultrasound tomography for the same specimen at the same location.
-The reflection from delamination around 15 cm is clearly visible together with back-wall echo at 20 cm in both the images.
+Figure 3: Concrete specimen S-18-1-4 has a delamination of area 20 cm x 60 cm at 15 cm from the top surface.
+The reflection from delamination around 15 cm is clearly visible together with back-wall echo at 20 cm in both images.

 Comparison of Elop Insight scan images with GPR

-The different concrete specimens were also used for ultrasonic measurement with Elop Insight and Ultrasound tomography scanner to explore the different feature such as rebar, air tube, tendon duct, drilled hole inside the specimen.
-The Elop Insight scanner was rolled about 60 cm with a scanning interval of 0.1 cm.
-The operating frequency used was 100 kHz.
-The Ultrasound tomography scanner was also used approximately at the same location to get B-Scan images for comparison.
-Each specimen images are compared and some of the representative results are explained in the section below.
+The different concrete specimens were also used for ultrasonic measurement with Elop Insight and GPR to explore features such as rebar, air tube, tendon duct and drilled hole inside the specimen.
+Each specimen image is compared and some of the representative results are explained below.

 Repeatability of Elop Insight